 I just want to quickly address something here.
-The goal of Limit Breaker (at the time of writing) is to get website visitors to read our articles and then either join our Facebook Group, donate, or buy a subscription box.
+The goal of Limit Breaker (at the time of writing) is to get website visitors to read our articles and then either join our Facebook Group, or our email list.

 The goals for your business might differ, so when looking at the analytics for your site, make sure to bear in mind what pages people are visiting, how long they’re there and if they’re converting how you want them to.
 Then you can truly see which platform is working the best for you.

 After significantly reducing my time on Instagram and increasing it on Pinterest, I saw a dramatic rise in website traffic.

 - Does my data tell me I should still be on Instagram?